OpenStickCommunity/Hardware/OSBMX/README.md

 ---

+Other stuff:

+I have added a jig file that you can use to make assembly of the 2.4mm version easier.
+It lets you easily solder on the 2.4mm prongs as well as the hot swap socket.

+Please note that these do not do well printed in PLA and will melt during soldering.

+It is recommended to print in something like resin but please note that a resin print has not been tested.

+---

 Donations:

 Every part of this project is open source, all prototyping costs were taken care of by other projects!